Mexican-Man/ts-patch-repro/README.md

 ## Actual behavior

 The build fails with the error above.
+It seems to me that the `transform.js` file [*should* have a default export](https://github.com/Mexican-Man/ts-patch-repro/blob/main/typia/lib/transform.js#L18).